 The Big Island Travel Guide

-Even for the well-travelled, Hawaii Island, commonly known as “the Big Island,” seems otherworldly — with stark contrasting elements, this island is popular among photographers.
+Even for the well-travelled, Hawaii Island, commonly known as, “the Big Island,” seems otherworldly — with stark contrasting elements, this island is popular among photographers.
 While the Kona coast is notably sunnier and brighter, the eastern coast of the island where the town of Hilo lies is a dreamy, wet rainforest.
 Dreamy white beaches are contrasted with wild black lava rock and black sand beaches.
 Rugged roads that snake through rainforests hugging steep ravines, miles of barren volcanic rock, and wide-open valleys overlooking the Pacific in the Hawaii Volcanoes National Park and beyond.

 “The entire island is incredible to explore, so enjoy some beach days on the Kohala Coast and then explore the east and southern parts of the Island for a completely different experience.
 Pololu Trail, Kilauea Iki Trail at Volcanoes NP, Pu’ukohola Heiau National Historic site.
 Worth waking early to watch all the spectacular sunrises.” – Mary (photographed above)